 You may also want to request that your user account be approved as a non-funded account, so that you're not required to have funds in the account to keep it open.

-Within a few business days, a sandbox consumer key will be sent back to you by secure message, along with a Developer Agreement which you will need to review and sign.
+Within a few business days, a Developer Agreement will be sent to you which you will need to review and sign.
 When we've received your agreement and processed your request, we'll issue you a production consumer key.